 For instance, imagine being on a sales call and wanting to follow-up with a prospect.
 The prospect's information is fresh on your mind on the call and you want to ensure you get in touch with them ASAP, but that doesn't mean you should bombard them with a message right away.

 Using Boomerang, you could draft your follow-up response right after the call, but schedule it to go out at time convenient for you and the prospect.
 This shows you invested time in communicating with them without seeming too forceful.

-(Note: The little orange sign you see next to "Untracked" is my Signals extension that I can check to get notified if someone opens my emails.)
+(Note: The little orange sign you see next to "Untracked" is my Sidekick extension that I can check to get notified if someone opens my emails.)